joshmarinacci/filament-lang/docs/tutorial.md

 Now wee need to know how big the earth is.
 The earth isn't perfectly spherical and of course it would depend on exactly which part of the earth superman flew, but [according to Wikipedia](https://en.wikipedia.org/wiki/Earth) the average (mean) radius of the Earth is *6,371.0* kilometers.
-We also know the circumfrence of a circle is `2 * pi * radius`.
+We also know the circumfernce of a circle is `2 * pi * radius`.
 So the equation is

 ```tilament